 In information theory, the content of data is considered as a signal containing complementary information.
 In the case of a wave, we often think about the frequency or the wavelength.
 These two pieces of information complement each other, as the wavelength decreases in proportion to increasing frequency.
 In considering an image, the same thing is true.
 The spatial dimensions of an object are like the wavelength of a wave and something called the spatial frequency is like the frequency of a wave.
 The smaller a structure in an image is, the higher its spatial frequency.
-Thus, for a microscope to image a small object requires that it pass high spatial frequencies.
-This is what a high NA lens can do.
-Likewise, to capture a high spatial frequency image, the camera must have small pixels.
+Thus, for a microscope to image a small object requires that it pass high spatial frequency image, the camera must have small pixels.
 The information theorem that describes this relationship, called the Nyquist criterion, says that the frequency of sampling must be twice the largest frequency of interest.
 Because an image is two-dimensional, this works out to approximately 4 pixels per Airy disk.
 This size, then, sets the dimensions of the elements of an imaging device needed to attain a given resolution.
 In this lab we will think about the relative dimensions of a camera pixel and how that relates to image resolution.

 Before you come to class, do the following exercise.
-Suppose you are working with the long working distance 40× lens on your microscope (the Plan Fluor ELWD 40×).
+Suppose you are working with the long working distance $40 \times \text{lens}$ on your microscope (the Plan Fluor ELWD $40 \times$).
 It has an NA of 0.60.
 For blue light of wavelength 450 nm, what is the Rayleigh criterion resolution of the microscope, assuming the NA of the objective is the only NA that is relevant?
 If you wanted to use a camera that fulfilled the Nyquist criterion, what would the area of a pixel of the camera need to be?